MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_translate_pl_ml.md

 1. From the learning pathways **Home** menu, click **Learning pathways administration**.
 2. Under **Microsoft 365 learning pathways**, select **First Days**, then select **Six Simple Steps - Welcome to Microsoft 365**.
 3. Click **Copy Playlist**, scroll down the page and click **Edit Detail**.
 4. Change the title of the playlist.
 In this example, we'll change the playlist title to to **Five Simple Steps**.
-Note that the languages available will depend on the supported languages selected for the site.
+The languages available will depend on the supported languages selected for the site.
 To add additional languages, you need to add additional supported languages to the site.
 5. Click **Save Detail**.
 6. Click a language to the right of the default language (in this case English) to view the copied playlist details.
 The details for the new language reflect the original copied playlist and require translation.
 7. Make a note to notify the translator of the playlist details to be translated.